Difficulty: 3/5

 Yarigatake, sometimes referred to as the Matterhorn of Japan, is the 5th highest mountain in Japan and the most recognisable peak in the Japanese Alps.
 It's one of the most popular hikes in the Alps and definitely the most popular in Kamikochi.
 There are multiple trails leading to the peak, with the two main hikes starting from Kamikochi or the Shinhotaka Ropeway, both requiring 2 days of hiking.
 It features a mountain lodge just below the peak and is often included as part of a famous 3 day hike to Mt.
 Hotaka via the notorious Daikiretto ridgeline.
 There are many options for accommodation, the Yarigatake Sanso is the closest mountain hut (20 mins from the peak) and offers both beds and tent sites.
 Check the map to decide on where you would like to stay and make a reservation in advance if you want to sleep in one of the huts.
 You can make the hike easier if you plan for 3 days instead of 2.

-Due to it's location and popularity, it's very crowded on public holidays and weekends.
+Due to its location and popularity, it's very crowded on public holidays and weekends.
 If hiking on the weekend, starting on the Sunday will help you to avoid some of the crowds.

 Gallery